 Many people come to BPS having worked with other therapists who were not trained to work specifically with teenagers and grief and loss issues or who their teen couldn’t relate with – which won’t work.
-At BPS, we’ll conduct an initial assessment and match your teen with a therapist who is trained and experienced to treat these issues and whose personality is a good match for your teenager’s.
+At BPS, we’ll conduct a referral assessment and match your teen with a therapist who is trained and experienced to treat these issues and whose personality is a good match for your teenager’s.
 Once you find that good match, the capacity to talk openly and heal and grow can be tremendous.

 Although my child is acting a little off, he or she mostly seems okay.
 I’m worried that therapy will shine too much light on the problem and make my child feel worse.

 Sometimes dealing with intense feelings – whether in therapy or otherwise – can make your child feel worse.
 But, in time and with proper support, your teen can feel better.
 Understanding and expressing pain is a critical component of healing.
 In doing so, your teen can not only feel better sooner, but also increase his or her tolerance for discomfort.
 Learning these emotional skills now can help your teen process future intense emotions in more appropriate and healthier ways.
 Although things may feel a bit bumpy at first, in time and with the right therapist, your teen can work through feelings of sadness, anger and uncertainty in a healthy and effective way.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
 We will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your teenager and a BPS therapist in terms of personality, style and expertise.